Do any of us delight in our weaknesses and thorns?

 We may be quick to thank God for the beautiful things.
 We thank Him for the roses, the chocolate cake, the life that makes sense to us.
 But what about the things that are not so beautiful and don't make much sense?
 What about the thorns and the weaknesses?

 "For the sake of Christ, then, I am content with weaknesses...
 For when I am weak, then I am strong."
-II Corinthians 12:10
+2 Corinthians 12:10

-What thorns are you thanking Him for today, and how will you allow Him to use them in your life?
+What thorns are you thankful for today, and how will you allow God to use them in your life?